-OCGC is an agent of the Crown and is classified by Management Board of Cabinet as an operational enterprise agency of the Ministry of Research and Innovation (the Ministry).
+OCGC is an agent of the Crown characterized by Management Board of Cabinet Directive as a board-governed provincial agency.

-Corporate governance involves processes that permit the effective supervision and management of OCGC's activities by senior management, the Board of Directors and the Minister of Research and Innovation (the Minister).
+Corporate governance involves processes that permit the effective supervision and management of OCGC's activities by senior management, the Board of Directors and the Minister of Research and Innovation.
 It includes identifying individuals and groups responsible for activities and specifying their roles.